USDA Launches Biobased-product Label

 In an effort to raise consumer recognition of biobased products, the USDA’s BioPreferred program has implemented a product certification and labeling system.
 Now underway for nearly a month, the labeling system allows manufacturers and distributors to voluntarily apply the label to help clearly identify qualifying biobased products.

 The new label indicates that the product has been certified to meet USDA standards for a prescribed amount of biobased content.
 Biobased products are composed wholly or significantly of biological ingredients—renewable plant, animal, marine or forestry materials.
+The USDA has not certified any biobased products at this time, but expects to see products begin to bear the new label this spring or summer.
+Products on which you might find the label include cleaning products, personal care products, linens and apparel.

 “Today’s consumers are increasingly interested in making educated purchasing choices for their families,” says Agriculture Deputy Secretary Kathleen Merrigan.
 “This label will make those decisions easier by identifying products as biobased.
 These products have enormous potential to create green jobs in rural communities, add value to agricultural commodities, decrease environmental impacts and reduce our dependence on imported oil.”